The Question That Ends Every Objection

 God chose all of these things.

-Picture the moment before you were born.
-Not born again — born the first time.
-You are curled in darkness, warm, unaware of the world waiting on the other side.
-You have no opinions about the family you are entering.
-You have no preferences about the language they will teach you, the meals they will cook, the name they have already written on the nursery wall.
-You are about to be loved by people you have never met, carried into a life you did not design, given an identity you did not choose.
-And not one cell in your body objects.
+Picture the moment before you were born — born the first time.
+Curled in the dark, warm, with no opinion about the family you are entering, no preference about the language they will teach you or the name already written on the nursery wall.
+You are about to be loved by people you have never met, carried into a life you did not design.
+And not one cell in you objects.
 You simply arrive — held.

 That is what God did to you a second time.
 Before you could reach, He held.
 Before you could speak, He named you.
-Before you could choose, He had already written your name on a wall you have never seen — in a room that was prepared before the foundation of the world.
+Before you could choose, He had already written your name in a room prepared before the foundation of the world.
 You did not choose to be born.
 You did not choose to be born again.
 And that is the most beautiful truth you will ever hear — because a love you did not choose is a love you cannot lose.